Positive Input Ventilation – How Does It Work?

 a) Are PIV units noisy?

-Such kinds of systems are practically noiseless when these work at a regular speed.
+These kinds of systems are practically noiseless when they work at a regular speed.
 There can be a little more noise if you raise the setting to reduce more moisture in your house.
 After humidity gets reduced significantly, you can reset the unit and make it run at a normal speed.

 b) Can it give me cooled fresh air?